dj1ch/dj1ch/README.md

 - The Eupnea project website.
 - My portfolio website.
 - A cool fork of the pico-ducky, with mouse support.
 I also added some scripts for these for you to use!
-- Media nest, a media center for older devices making things a little more usable
+- Media nest, a media center for older devices making things a little more usable.
+We await for the repos to be made public

 ## Unmaintained/development paused...
 - Skid attack, a python script that will brick a skid's computer